gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 sweet ice, and I'm not ashamed to say my jaw dropped too.
 The two Brown Grass Darpani who'd joined up with us a month back got down on their knees and pressed their foreheads into the dirt to give them a full honor.
-The shoulders they had---the horses, I mean, not the Darpani---and the way they walked...
-I hadn't seen their equal since the emir of Armaq rode out to be hanged.
+The shoulders they had---the horses, I mean, not the Darpani---and the way they walked…  I hadn't seen their equal since the emir of Armaq rode out to be hanged.

 I joined the crowd gathering at the paddock fence and nodded to the two Darpani